-Government engagement strategies are in place for dialogue with national, as well as the South African Pharmacy Council (SAPC).
+Government engagement strategies are in place for dialogue with national, provincial, and local government leaders as well as the South African Pharmacy Council (SAPC).

 Engagement with South African Health Products Regulatory Authority (SAHPRA) is key to facilitate efficient product registration and compliance in all aspects, including manufacturing.